 - the annual Booksale usually held in May

-- one-off donations from you which are marked for this purpose – these can come in year round
+- one-off collections and donations which are marked for this purpose – these can come in year round

 *As we are not recognised as an official Kirche, many years ago the church council constituted a Verein, the Friends of the English Church e.V., to be the legal entity which represents St. Catherine’s and ensures its charitable status in Germany.